 To obtain coverage for tornado damage to your vehicle, you will need to have a comprehensive car or truck insurance policy in place.
 Simply carrying liability insurance will not provide you with reimbursement for potentially extensive repairs following a tornado.

 Those who live within the boundaries of Tornado Alley are strongly encouraged to carry comprehensive auto insurance.

 How Much Coverage Is Enough?

-Tornadoes can cause peripheral damage from high winds to more extensive damage if your home is directly in the path of the storm.
-Those whose homes are directly hit by one of these powerful storms could lose most if not all personal belongings.
+Tornadoes can cause peripheral damage from high winds, or more extensive damage if your home is directly in the path of the storm.
+Those whose homes are directly hit by one of these powerful storms could lose most if not all of their personal belongings.

 Basements and storm cellars are the safest places to wait out a tornado.
 If shelter below ground is not available, go to the lowest floor possible and seek protection a bathroom, closet or other interior room far from windows and as close to the center of the house as possible.